 First time Slime sealant users not only learn about the benefits that tire sealant has to offer, they also sometimes learn a bit about the make-up of their tires and valves.

 On many an occasion, a new user gets to the step in our instructions that asks them to remove the valve core and there is a pause as they ponder, “What is a valve core?”
 If this is you, do not worry!
 Many, many first time Slime sealant users have asked this same question.

-When it comes time to install Slime tire sealant into your tyres, valve cores are easy to remove, and just as easy to insert back into the valve stem.
+When it comes time to install Slime tire sealant into your tires, valve cores are easy to remove, and just as easy to insert back into the valve stem.
 Simply use the Valve Core Removal tool in the black cap of your sealant bottle to screw out/in the valve core.

 Congratulations, you are now an expert in valve cores!